Finding critical minerals and high-tech metals

 Central Lachlan seismic survey

-The GSNSW is planning a hybrid shallow- and deep-crustal seismic survey to be conducted in the first half of 2025 in the central Lachlan Orogen.
+The GSNSW conducted a hybrid shallow- and deep-crustal seismic survey to be conducted from April to July 2025 in the central Lachlan Orogen.
 This geological province is prospective for critical minerals and high-tech metals.

 Seismic surveys help build an image of the geology under the ground (to depths of about 40–60 km).
 Geoscientists use these images to map different rock units and faults.
-This helps them understand the plumbing systems of mineral deposits and can help identify areas with potential mineral and groundwater resources.
+This helps them understand geohazards and the plumbing systems of mineral deposits.
+This helps identify areas with potential mineral and groundwater resources, and faults that may impact infrastructure.
 Seismic surveys are a low impact, ground-based geophysical survey.
 Vehicles move along a route and generate energy vibrations that penetrate the ground and bounce off buried rocks.
 The reflected energy is recorded by a series of sensors place at regular intervals along the route.

-The survey route will follow existing roads, fire trails and tracks so that no clearing is necessary.
-Community engagement activities are an essential component of the survey.
-Residents along the route will be notified of the survey, as will local government and community.
-We will work to minimise disturbance to traffic, residents, livestock and wildlife.
-The data from this survey will also be used in a project to find deep-groundwater for emergency use, in times of drought.
+The survey route followed existing roads, fire trails and tracks so that no clearing was necessary.
+Community engagement activities ensured that residents along the route were kept informed of the survey, along with government agencies and the broader community.
+The data from this survey will also supports a project to find deep groundwater for emergency use, in times of drought.

-All data acquired from this survey will be publicly available late in 2025.
-If you wish to receive the data, please email geo.projects@regional.nsw.gov.au.
+All data acquired from this survey will be publicly available in late 2025 to early 2026.
+If you wish to receive a link to the data in MinView, please email geo.projects@dpird.nsw.gov.au.